 *These rates include the Unlimited Basic Plan, although you will be able to select your desired meal plan when submitting your contract.

-- Residence hall room - non-community bath (shared bathroom with 1-4 other people)
+- Non-community bath (shared bathroom with 1-4 other people)

 Students in suites/apartments/rooms with private bath are responsible for cleaning their own bathrooms.

-- All female halls accomodate only females.
-The University of Michigan does not offer any all male halls.
+- All Female Building accomodates only females.
+The University of Michigan does not offer an all male building.

-- Co-ed Corridors are corridors within co-ed residence halls in which roommates are the same gender, but oppositely gendered residents live in the hall.
-Bathrooms in the hall are designated as male or female bathrooms.
-You will not be assigned to a co-ed corridor unless you request it or are admitted into a Michigan Learning Community that consists mostly of co-ed corridors.
+- Mixed-Gender Corridors: Roommates are the same gender, but the corridor may be mixed-gender.
+Bathrooms are designated male, female or gender-inclusive.
+You will not be assigned to a mixed-gender corridor unless you request it or are admitted into a Michigan Learning Community that consists mostly of mixed-gender corridors.

-If you would like to request a specific roommate or roommates, consider the following:
+If you would like to request a specific roommate, consider the following: